PierreSenellart/provsql/doc/source/user/querying.rst

 * a window partitioned by an aggregate result, or ordered by one other than the tracked ranks (see :ref:`rank-over-aggregate`);
-* a subquery in a position no rewriting handles (a scalar subquery nested in an expression, a subquery in a query over no tracked relation);
+* a subquery in a position no rewriting handles (a scalar subquery nested in an expression; a subquery of a block with no tracked relation of its own whose body cannot be lifted into a ``FROM`` of that block, such as one reading the ``provsql`` column, which is a fetch of tokens and not of data);
 * an ``ORDER BY … LIMIT`` that is not read in every world (see :ref:`limit`), and a ``LIMIT`` in a subquery;
 * an aggregate result read as a plain value by a function, an operator or